-Join Justin Seeley for an in-depth discussion in this video Signing up for Creative Cloud, part of Up and Running with Adobe Creative Cloud.
+Join Justin Seeley for an in-depth discussion in this video Signing up for Creative Cloud, part of Learning the Adobe Creative Cloud (2015).

 - Signing up for Adobe's Creative Cloud service is actually pretty simple.
 All you have to is go to the Adobe website which is now integrated completely with the Creative Cloud platform.
 So just go to Adobe.com in your web browser.
 And you'll be taken to a page that looks something like this.
 Now the homepage is going to change and evolve over time, but most of the time you're going to be able to find a big blue button somewhere on the homepage here that says "Choose a plan".
 If you don't see this button here you cav scroll down to the bottom and chances are one of these links down here will be able to take you to the right place.

 Basically if you're just looking to get information or sign up for Creative Cloud, click this button or one of the links below and it should take you to this page here.
 So on this page this is the sign up page for Adobe's Creative Cloud.
 And you can see here that they have plans for individuals, for businesses, students and teachers and schools and universities.
 So in the individual section you actually have several different kinds of subscriptions that you can choose from.
 The first of which is the Photography plan.
 If you're a photographer, this one really in my opinion is a no-brainer.